What is Contract Common Law Doctrine? Understanding the Mirror Image Rule and Other Basics

 What is the Posting Rule?
 (Mailbox Rule)

 This rule states that a contract is binding when that acceptance goes in a mailbox.
 It is binding even if that acceptance never actually reaches the person who made the offer.

 The posting rule in contract law is one argument businesses use to legally accept and bind a contract when all parties aren’t in the same location.
 Of course, the rule was originally to serve parties doing business long-distance, to more clearly define when an offer is accepted.

 In the last 20 years, there are new laws around electronic transmission, but generally, they do not change the spirit of this rule.
 Whether by mail or by email, the posting rule supports that an offer is binding based on the time of acceptance.

 How the Posting Rule Works

 Let’s say you mailed out a contract with a wet signature (you know, an old-fashioned ink signature).
 Once you place that contract in the mail, that’s the time it’s accepted.
 The same holds true at the time a document is emailed.

 Contract Lifecycle Management Platform: Opt for a Single Source of Truth

 These days, of course, most contracts have moved to the digital sphere.
 With a contract management platform, you can negotiate in real time through online redlining, commenting, and version controls.
 As a result, agreement and time to value is better by working directly on a platform.

 In addition, viewing different versions, tracking changes, and collaborating with colleagues and third parties is simpler without the hassle of mailing or even emailing a contract back and forth.

-The shift offers you better insight into contract terms as well as your entire portfolio of contracts, allowing you to make better decisions.
+The shift to digital contract management offers you better insight into contract terms as well as your entire portfolio of contracts, allowing you to make better decisions.

-While it’s necessary to have with a basic knowledge of contract common law, implementing a contract management platform also greatly simplifies your processes and helps you make wiser and faster deals.
+While it’s necessary to have a basic knowledge of contract common law, implementing a contract management platform greatly simplifies your processes and helps you make wiser and faster deals.